Youth and Student Services

-Currently, our club supports:–
+Currently, our club supports the following projects:

 • Rotary Youth Leadership Awards (RYLA)

-RYLA offers a memorable opportunity for young people between the ages of 18 and 28 years.
+RYLA offers a memorable opportunity for young people between the ages of 18 and 30 years.
 Participants have included university students, trades people, firemen and teachers.
 This outstanding personal development program enables access to professional guidance and a personal development program which incorporates

 * Leadership/Management,